What is a base year in a lease (and why is it so important to understand)?

-The base year mechanism
+How the base year mechanism works

 In the base (i.e. first) year of a lease, the landlord typically predetermines the operating expenses of a building, like council rates and insurance, as well as cleaning and maintenance of common areas.
 The building operating expenses are set based on the tenant’s occupancy share of the premises.

 However, from the second year onwards, tenants are required to pay a proportional increase of any building expenses.
 This is based on their occupancy share of the premises.